Man smiling in the garden

 What is mixed dementia?

-A mixed dementia diagnosis
+Getting a mixed dementia diagnosis

 Understanding vascular dementia

-Alzheimer’s disease and vascular dementia
+Alzheimer’s disease and dementia with Lewy bodies (DLB)

 Less often, dementia can be caused by a mixture of Alzheimer’s disease and Lewy body disease.